PapiPallanes/PapiPallanes.github.io/writeups/cypher-design-writeup.md

 Here I do a quick walk and listen through my final project file for the redesign.
 I also talk about my thought process behind certain decisions for ablities and my ideas for how it should all sound.

-Below you can find a written out explanation of my design process.
+Below you can find a written explanation of my design process.

 ---